0x73746F66/trivialsec-trivialscan-lambda/src/config/pci_dss/3.2.1/requirement_7.md

-Restrict access to cardholder data based on business requirements
+### Restrict access to cardholder data based on business requirements

+This requirement ensures critical data can only be accessed by authorized personnel.